pmacelli/dispatcher-assets-loader/README.md

 Ready-to-use comodojo/dispatcher service to load and cache assets from composer packages.
 It can also minify and merge .js and .css assets.

-**This is the development branch, please do not use it in production**

 ## Installation

 This plugin can be installed in a dispatcher project ([dispatcher base project](https://github.com/comodojo/dispatcher) or a custom one) typing: